tallguyjenks/PyRM/CONTRIBUTING.md

 ---

 Create a [new merge/pull request][2]!
-Make sure to follow the guidelines.
+Make sure to follow the guidelines:

 ---